Aging parents (9)

 When to stop driving

+Driving concerns often surface during the early stages of memory changes.
+People with dementia are especially likely to minimize the complexity of driving and overestimate their abilities.
 Opinions vary on whether driving should be allowed at all after an Alzheimer's diagnosis.
+Research indicates that drivers with Alzheimer's disease are more likely to get into motor vehicle accidents.
 For some people, it may be easier to give up the wheel early on, when they can still grasp the potential hazards.
 On the other hand, people in the early stages of the disease may be able to safely limit their driving to short daytime trips in familiar surroundings.

 If your loved one continues to drive, pay attention to warning signs of unsafe driving, such as: